Initial Intake into the O’Brien County Jail

 Visitation with Inmates

 - Each inmate can receive two visits per week.
 Inmate visitations are Monday through Sunday, with the exception of Friday, by appointment only between the hours of 9:00 am and 4:00 pm.
 You must call and arrange a time for visitation with the jail at 712-957-5245.

 - Inmates are informed of visitation rules and are responsible for relaying this information to those who wish to visit them.

-- Government-issued photo identification, such as a driver’s license, military identification, passport or state-issued ID card must be presented by each adult visitor.
+- Government-issued photo identification, such as a driver’s license or state-issued ID card must be presented by each adult visitor.
 Visitors who do not have proper identification will not be permitted to visit unless prior authorization is granted, which will be on a one by one basis.

 - Visitors must be appropriately dressed, shoes, shirts and appropriate underclothing must be worn.
 Visitors wearing inappropriate clothing may be asked to change or leave.